ikki2530/holbertonschool-machine_learning/unsupervised_learning/0x01-clustering/README.md

 [8-EM.py](8-EM.py) - performs the expectation maximization for a GMM.

+[9-BIC.py](9-BIC.py) - finds the best number of clusters for a GMM using the Bayesian Information Criterion.

 [10-kmeans.py](10-kmeans.py) - performs K-means on a dataset.

 [11-gmm.py](11-gmm.py) - calculates a GMM from a dataset.